aidenlab/juicer/README.md

 * [long queue] is the queue for running longer jobs such as the hic file creation (default "long")
-* [site] must be defined in the script, e.g.  "HindIII" or "MboI" (default "MboI")
+* [site] must be defined in the script, e.g.  "HindIII" or "MboI" (default "none")
 * [about]: enter description of experiment, enclosed in single quotes
-* -r: use the short read version of the aligner, bwa aln (default: long read, bwa mem)
-* [end]: use the short read aligner on read end, must be one of 1 or 2
-* [stage]: must be one of "merge", "dedup", "final", "postproc", or "early".
+* [stage]: must be one of "chimeric", "merge", "dedup", "final", "postproc", or "early".
-    -Use "merge" when alignment has finished but the merged_sort file has not yet been created.
+    -Use "chimeric" when alignments are done but chimeric handling has not finished -Use "merge" when alignment has finished but the merged_sort file has not yet been created.
     -Use "dedup" when the files have been merged into merged_sort but